intel/MLSL/README.md

 $ make run -f Makefile_ccl
 ```

-If you used MLSL before, here’s an example of key difference between librares API.
+If you used MLSL before, here is an example that demonstrates the key differences between libraries' APIs.

 ```diff
 #include <iostream>